-Intellectual Property Rights (“IPR”) are worth only what a buyer or licensee will be willing to pay for them.
-There is no fixed set of rules that can be applied to every valuation.
+Intellectual Property Rights (“IPR”) is a complex subject but worthwhile developing, especially if it brings about a commercial advantage over the competition, enabling a business to secure a higher price for its goods and services.
+Whilst the Income Approach Method might be the most appropriate method to value IPR, there is no fixed set of rules that can be applied to every valuation.
 The particular valuation technique selected will very much depend on the unique qualities relating to each IPR and the circumstances surrounding each commercial agreement, such as product market share, barriers to market entry, legal protection, IP’s profitability, economic useful life (as opposed to legal life), growth forecasts as well as industrial and economic factors.

 In the UK there are several recognised methods of valuing Intellectual Property Rights.
 No one method is 100% perfect for a particular situation and equally, no one method is suitable for every case that arises.
 This is why it is common for one method to be used and then a second method to be evaluated as a way of cross checking the results.
 This is sometimes referred to as a Valuation Sense Check.
 Always remember that in valuing IPR, the process can be subjective and there is no obvious right or wrong answer.